Team-Nutshell/nutshellengine-docs/_sources/module/audio_module/index.rst.txt

 Represented by :doc:`/types/AudioModuleInterface/index`.

-The Audio Module is a :doc:`/module/index` that take care of audio-related functions, such as playing :doc:`Sounds </types/Sound/index>`.
+The Audio Module is a :doc:`/module/index` that takes care of audio-related functions, such as playing :doc:`Sounds </types/Sound/index>`.

 ====